 Updates and News are posted on Facebook (See Link in Menu: Above Right).

 The Massey Air Museum IS OPEN for Self-Guided Tours, pick up a Tour Guide sheet in the lobby and feel free to ask questions (we may be working in the shop or outside).
 If the hangar entry doors are closed we will be glad to open them so you can also walk through the two community hangars.
 Although the DC-3 gets too hot on sunny days, we’ll open the airstairdoor for you if it’s cloudy.
-The An-2 is not currently open.
+The An-2 is now open.
 If your group is the only one in the museum (most likely) at the time you may remove your mask.
 The museum is restricted to no more than 10 persons at a time (unlikely, so don’t worry).
 The MUSEUM IS AIR CONDITIONED.

 MASSEY EVENT CANCELLATIONS: